Who is this program for?

 How much work do I have to do outside the two-week residencies?

 Due to the fact that residencies take place at various times throughout the year, the time between them varies depending on the residency.
-The shortest gap between residencies is four months, while the longest is seven months.
-At its most intense, in the short, four-month gap between residencies two and three, you will be required to do an average of twelve hours of work a week.
+The shortest gap between residencies is five months, while the longest is seven months.
+At its most intense, in the short, five-month gap between residencies two and three, you will be required to do an average of ten hours of work a week.
 At its least intense, in the seven-month gap between the third and fourth residencies, you will be required to do an average of seven hours of work a week.
 Do note that these are only estimates and the amount of time needed for assignments will vary somewhat from student to student depending on their reading and writing speeds.

 A calendar with assignments and due dates for the whole program will be provided, as well as shorter and more detailed to-do lists for each residency.
 Both the calendar and the to-do list will aid you in organizing your time between residencies.